by-nc

 Provenance

-possibly Pierre Crozat, Paris (1661-1740); his sale, Mariette (Paris), 10 April - 13 May 1741, lot 823 (with 10 other items, as Rubens); purchased there by Jean-Baptiste Nourri (1697-1784) [probably - catalogue at RKDH annotated just with letter “N”, but Italian drawings in this catalogue annotated with "N" identified as bought by Nourri in Bernadette Py's catalogue on the Louvre website]; Antoine-Joseph Dezallier d'Argenville, Paris (1680-1765), L.2951; his estate sale, P. Rémy (Paris), 18-28 January 1779, lot 542 (as Rubens); purchased there by Lenoir (Paris) (140.1 frs); Jean-Baptiste Nourri (1697-1784); his sale, Folliot and Delalande (Paris), 24 February-14 March 1785, lot 845 (as Rubens); purchased there by Jacques Lenglier, Paris (1730-1814), for 50 livres [does not appear in any of the four sales catalogues of his collection on INHA]; Charles Paul Jean-Baptiste Bourgevin Vialart de Saint-Morys, Paris (1743-1795); his sale, Paillet and Milliotti, Paris, 6-18 February 1786, lot 416 (as Rubens) [INHA catalogue is annotated but no name or price next to this lot; Paillet's name is adjacent to the Rubens drawing in the previous lot, was this bought in?
-Brooks in his Master Drawings article also says Saint-Morys rebought many of the works he had consigned]; Willem II, King of the Netherlands (1792-1849); his sale, de Vries, Brondgeest (Amsterdam), 12 August 1850, lot 314 (as Rubens); purchased there by Samuel Woodburn, London (1786-1853) [although this could also be the version now in the Metropolitan Museum, New York]; Adolphe Stein, Paris (1913-2002); purchased from him by Count Antoine Seilern, London (1901-1978), November 1967 (£1500, as Rubens); Princes Gate Bequest 1978
+possibly Pierre Crozat, Paris (1661-1740) [see mount inscription, but may be a confusion with L.2951]; if so, his sale, Mariette (Paris), 10 April - 13 May 1741, lot 823 (with 10 other items, as Rubens); purchased there by Jean-Baptiste Nourri (1697-1784) [probably - catalogue at RKDH annotated just with letter 'N', but Italian drawings in this catalogue annotated with 'N' identified as bought by Nourri in Bernadette Py's catalogue on the Louvre website]; Antoine-Joseph Dezallier d'Argenville, Paris (1680-1765), L.2951; his estate sale, P. Rémy (Paris), 18-28 January 1779, lot 542 (as Rubens); purchased there by Lenoir (Paris) (140.1 frs); Jean-Baptiste Nourri (1697-1784); his sale, Folliot and Delalande (Paris), 24 February-14 March 1785, lot 845 (as Rubens); purchased there by Jacques Lenglier, Paris (1730-1814), for 50 livres [livres and not francs according to Getty provenance index in file; drawing does not appear in any of the four sales catalogues of his collection on INHA] on behalf of Charles Paul Jean-Baptiste de Bourgevin Vialart de Saint-Morys, Paris (1743-1795); his sale, Paillet and Milliotti, Paris, 6-18 February 1786, lot 416 (as Rubens) [INHA catalogue is annotated but no name or price next to this lot; were acquired by Paillet for 80 [currency?]; Willem II, King of the Netherlands (1792-1849); his sale, de Vries, Brondgeest (Amsterdam), 12 August 1850, lot 314 (as Rubens); purchased there by Samuel Woodburn, London (1786-1853), for 25 florins [although this could also be the version now in the Metropolitan Museum, New York]; Adolphe Stein, Paris (1913-2002); purchased from him by Count Antoine Seilern, London (1901-1978), November 1967 (£1500, as Rubens); Princes Gate Bequest 1978

 Exhibition History